You know how much I love to turn my vegetables into tasty finger food right?

 Place the sweet potato flesh in a large mixing bowl.
 Cool down until it reach room temperature before you combine with the other ingredients.

-Add egg yolk, cheddar, grated onion, garlic, breadcrumb, coriander, salt and pepper.
+Add egg yolk, grated cheddar, grated onion, crushed garlic, breadcrumb, fresh herbs and salt.

 Combine with a spoon until it forms a mash that you can easily handle with your hands to shape small tots.